mehdi123dj/VIZ_API/README.md

 ```
 git clone git@gitlab.com:d7036/visualization.git
 ```
-then navigate to the corresponding directory and launch the following command :

 ## Docker
 First install docker https://docs.docker.com/get-docker/ by following the step from the official site.
 Then launch the docker desktop app.
 Under linux you can also type :
 ```
  sudo systemctl start docker
 ```
-Once docker daemon has been launched depending on your configuration you will have to copy/paste the following command.
+Once docker daemon has been launched depending on your configuration then navigate to the corresponding directory and launch the following command :

 With gpu
 ```